sayeemabdullah/CSS-Cribsheet/README.md

 * `align-content` : along the vertical axis

-`justify-items` and `align-items` is used to align items in the grid and `justify-content` and `align-content` to align the entire grid.
+`justify-items` and `align-items` are used to align items in the grid and `justify-content` and `align-content` to align the entire grid.

 If we want to change the size of the grid column or row by **fr (fraction : of the the existing free space)** or size we can do it like below: